DarkShadowG17/alx-system_engineering-devops/0x00-shell_basics/README.md

 	-firstdirdeletion Delete the directory my_first_directory that is in the /tmp directory.
 10-back  a script that changes the working directory to the previous one 11-lists  script that lists all files
+12-file_type a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.